 In prior models of the Layla mattress, both sides of the bed were pretty soft.
 Now, however, we’ve found the Firm side to be, well, more firm.
 We put it at about a medium to medium-firm on our firmness scale, and the softer side to be about a medium-soft.
 Basically, you have a choice between a soft side and a slightly firm side.

 Laying down on this bed feels like a soft and airy hug because you’ll sink into the material and it’ll cradle your body.
 Because it is a soft memory foam, you’re going to see slower response times than with, say a latex mattress.
-Despite the fact that you can tell this is a memory foam bed, there’s no deep, quicksand-like feel—it’s actually really comfortable and reminds us quite a bit of the Puffy mattress.
+Despite the fact that you can tell this is a memory foam bed, there’s no deep, quicksand-like feel—it’s actually really comfortable and reminds us of the older Puffy mattress (before they updated it).

 As you can see, it offers great pressure relief, but still responds back relatively quickly, at least on the Firm side.
 It’s not your typical memory foam mattress and for some people that might be a really good or bad thing.